 For more than 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.

 Tom is currently employed by a major international brand as the technical authority for UK control room software development.

 At Seed, Tom was the architect of Seed’s flagship BRIGID Command and Control product.
 His leadership took the project from a small prototype to becoming the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.

-Prior to that, Tom has been involved with numerous projects for the emergency services, ranging from in-vehicle embedded systems through to GIS, visualisation and SIS.
+Prior to that, Tom was involved with numerous projects for the emergency services, ranging from in-vehicle embedded systems through to GIS, visualisation and SIS.

 When not sat in front of the computer, Tom is difficult to keep still.

-He can often be found out and about: in the Suffolk countryside on a bike or in “Mina“, his beloved MX-5; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.
+He can often be found out and about: in the Suffolk countryside on a bike or in his favourite car, at any number of motor sport events, supporting his local pub or in the workshop making “something real, something I can actually touch”.